826 L.A. • Los Angeles • Supports students with their creative and expository writing skills, and to helping teachers inspire their students to write.

 Steam Coders.
 Pasadena.
 Teaches underrepresented and underserved students and their families the fundamentals of STEAM (Science, Technology, Engineering, Art, and Math), in preparation for academic and career opportunities.
 By teaching logic, critical thinking and problem solving, we provide students with attainable pathways to future success.

-Trash for Teachers.
+T4T.
 Gardena.
 Educational organization designed to cultivate the next generation of inventors, advance environmental stewardship and spur community engagement.
 Combining the inspiration of Two Bit Circus with castoff material from hundreds of manufacturers, our programs help students learn STEAM education and innovation skills while inspiring critical and creative thinking.

 Treasure Little Children.
 Arcadia.
 Purchases and donates computers, books, school supplies, and craft materials to enriching the lives of those in need by providing educational assistance and classroom renovation.